In this article, we will explain how to convert an FBX humanoid-avatar file into VRM.

 After completing the bones, place the object in the Scene temporarily.

-We set up the shader for the material.
+Next, we will set up the shader for the material.

-You cannot change the shader of the material that was set when importing the model, so we create new material and assign it.
+You cannot change the shader of the material that was set when importing the model, so we must create a new material and assign it.
 Right-click on the Project window and select ‘Create > Material’ to create a new material.
-You can assign the material by dragging it into the model placed in the Scene view.
+You can assign the material by dragging it into the model in the Scene view.

 Select the created material (①) and select a shader (④) under ‘VRM’ (③) from the drop-down on the Inspector (②).